-The best way to remove your name from background checks online?
-Contact our Content Removal Team today!
+Looking for the best way to remove your name from background checks online?
+Contact our Background Check Removal Team today!

-If you are looking for a new job, applying to college or buying a new home, removing your name from background checks is essential.
+If you’re looking for a new job, applying to college or buying a home, removing your name from background checks is essential.
 Your personal information is readily available on the web, even if you don’t want it to be.
-Data brokers collect and share this data on people search websites, often without the knowledge or permission of the individuals which the private information belongs to.
+Data brokers collect and share this data on people search websites and with other data brokers, often without the knowledge or permission of the individuals whose private information it is.

-Learn how to remove yourself from some of the most popular background sites fast.
-Our team of reputation specialists help you remove your private information from over 50+ data aggregate background sites across the web.
+In addition to knowing how to prepare yourself for a background check, you should also learn how to remove yourself from some of the most popular background sites fast.
+Our team of reputation specialists helps you remove your private information from over 50 data aggregate background sites across the web.

 Your Personal Information May Be Exposed

 To be honest, most background check websites are just awful.
 They search public records from across the country and post what they find online.
-This personal data is often incomplete, outdated and often inaccurate.
+The personal data on people search sites is often incomplete, outdated and inaccurate.

-So, what does this mean for you?
-Well, it means anyone with internet access can find your home address, phone number, email, social profiles and more in just seconds.
-Armed with that information, someone could attempt to steal your identity — and may even be successful in their efforts.
-With a stolen identity, criminals can apply for credit cards or loans, file false tax returns, or commit any number of other crimes that are tied to the information relating to you.
+What does this mean for you?
+It means anyone with internet access can find your home address, phone number, email, social profiles and more in just seconds.
+Armed with that information, someone could attempt to steal your identity — and they may even be successful in their efforts.
+With a stolen identity, criminals can apply for credit cards or loans, file false tax returns, or commit other crimes tied to your personal information.

 What Information Can Be Collected and Exposed?

 People search websites exist for one reason: to make money.
-While many of these sites purport to provide people with access to information for honest purposes, these sites do more harm than good.
-In addition to your home address and phone numbers, people search sites typically post a wide range of other identifying details, including:
+While many of these sites purport to provide people with access to information for honest purposes, they do more harm than good.
+In addition to your home address and phone numbers, people search sites post a range of identifying details, including:

 - First and last name